 Explanation

-RPM (Red Hat Package Manager) is the native package management system for Red Hat-based distributions like Fedora, CentOS, and RHEL.
-It handles installation, updates, and removal of software packages in .rpm format.
-Portage is for Gentoo, apt-get and dpkg for Debian/Ubuntu, and pacman for Arch Linux.
+This is the correct choice as RPM (Red Hat Package Manager) is the standard package management tool for Red Hat-based distributions like Fedora and CentOS.
+It handles the installation, updating, and removal of software packages specifically tailored for these systems.

 4. Where is the operating system of a Raspberry Pi stored?